Ken Willis: New York Giants

 On November 21, 1992, he signed with the New York Giants to replace an injured Matt Bahr (sprained right knee).
 He played in 6 games and didn't miss a field goal or an extra point.
 The next year, he suffered a career-ending stress fracture in his left leg during training camp and was waived injured on July 27, 1993.

 Personal life

 Willis pursued a career in teaching after football.
-He is currently a math teacher at Bentonville High School and previously at Lafayette High School.
+He is currently retired as of 2022, but was a math teacher at Bentonville High School and previously at Lafayette High School.
 He was also a middle school math teacher in the Owensboro Public School system.